Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

 Irish regulator fines Facebook for leak of users’ data

-Ireland’s Data Protection Commission (DPC) has levied fines of €265 million ($277 million) against Meta Platforms for failing to safeguard the personal data of more than half a billion users of its Facebook service, ramping up privacy enforcement against U.S. tech firms.
-The fines follow an inquiry initiated by the European regulator on April 14, 2021, close on the heels of a leak of a “collated dataset of Facebook personal data that had been made available on the internet.”
-Meta acknowledged that the information was “old data” that was obtained by malicious actors by taking advantage of a technique called “phone number enumeration” to scrape users’ public profiles.
-This entailed misusing a tool called “Contact Importer” to upload a huge list of phone numbers to uncover matches.
+According to The Hacker News, “Ireland’s Data Protection Commission (DPC) has levied fines of €265 million ($277 million) against Meta Platforms for failing to safeguard the personal data of more than half a billion users of its Facebook service, ramping up privacy enforcement against U.S. tech firms.”
+The fines are the result of an inquiry initiated by the DPC in April 2021.
+“Meta acknowledged that the information was “old data” that was obtained by malicious actors by taking advantage of a technique called “phone number enumeration” to scrape users’ public profiles.
+This entailed misusing a tool called “Contact Importer” to upload a huge list of phone numbers to uncover matches.”